The most valuable BMW

 1937 Le Mans: BMW 328 #29 with German license plate IIA-52114 was rented from the factory by English team Frazer Nash and driven by Harold John Aldington/Alfred Fane Peers Fane.

 At the 1938 Mille Miglia ("Thousand Miles") race in Italy the BMW 328 with license plate IIA-52114 driven by A.F.P.
-Fane and William "Bill" James won the 2-litre category and in overall classification ranked eight after larger-engined cars (it was a very good result in a race with 140 starters).
+Fane and William "Bill" James won the 2-litre category and in overall classification ranked eight after larger-engined cars.
+It was a very good result in a race with 140 starters.
 During the race there had happened an accident that claimed the lives of ten spectators and future Mille Miglias were banned.
-In essence, the Mille Miglia was a race on public roads and the winner covered the 1630 km distance in 12 hours, despite the refuelling stops, with an average speed of 135 km/h.
+In essence, the Mille Miglia was a race on public roads and the winner covered the distance in 12 hours, despite the refuelling stops, with an average speed of 135 km/h.
 As the race was now banned, it didn't happen in 1939, but it was decided to organize a new race called "Gran Premio di Brescia" in 1940.

 1939 German Alpine rally (Internationale Deutsche Alpenfahrt), driver Fritz Roth, co-driver W.Huber, BMW 328 IIA-52114, winner of sportscar category.